ATCvet code: QJ01AA06.

 Pharmacotherapeutic group

-Oxytetracycline is a bacteriostatic antibiotic which has broad spectrum antibacterial activity against both gram-positive and gram-negative bacteria.
+Oxytetracycline is a bacteriostatic antibiotic which has broad spectrum antibacterial activity against both Gram-positive and Gram-negative bacteria.
 After absorption it enters most tissues and body fluids, with the exception of CSF.
 It is excreted unchanged, mainly in urine.

 Pharmacokinetic particulars

-Depending on the dose rate the duration of the action after a single administration is for 24 hours or prolonged to 48 – 60 hours.
+Depending on the dose rate the duration of action after a single administration is for 24 hours or prolonged to 48 – 60 hours.

 The drug is widely distributed in the body with highest concentrations in liver, spleen, kidneys and the lungs.
-Oxytetracycline is moderately protein bound (about 50 %) and is excreted mainly unchanged by renal route, with same in the faeces and milk.
+Oxytetracycline is moderately protein bound (about 50 %) and is excreted mainly unchanged by the renal route, with same in the faeces and milk.